First Step Act: Procedural history

-On December 12, Senator Grassley [R-IA], along with cosponsor Senator Dick Durbin [D-IL], introduced a revised version of S. 3649 as S. 3747, which preserved S. 3649's content and added an additional title reauthorizing and amending the Second Chance Act of 2007.
-In an unusual procedural move, and after reversing his statement that he would not proceed on a vote until 2019, the Senate Majority Leader Mitch McConnell [R-KY] on December 13, 2018 substituted the content of The First Step Act (S. 3747) into a S. 756—a substantively unrelated bill called the Save Our Seas Act, which was originally introduced by Senator Dan Sullivan [R-AK] on March 29, 2017—in order to solicit final amendments and bring the matter to a vote.
+On December 12, Senator Grassley (R-IA), along with cosponsor Senator Dick Durbin (D-IL), introduced a revised version of S. 3649 as S. 3747, which preserved S. 3649's content and added an additional title reauthorizing and amending the Second Chance Act of 2007.
+In an unusual procedural move, and after reversing his statement that he would not proceed on a vote until 2019, the Senate Majority Leader Mitch McConnell (R-KY) on December 13, 2018, substituted the content of The First Step Act (S. 3747) into a S. 756—a substantively unrelated bill called the Save Our Seas Act, which was originally introduced by Senator Dan Sullivan (R-AK) on March 29, 2017—in order to solicit final amendments and bring the matter to a vote.
 (Due to this procedural move—known as "amendment in the nature of a substitute"—congressional records in various places reflect two wholly unrelated versions of S. 756 from the 115th Congress).
-Many Senators moved to submit amendments, among them Senators Tom Cotton [R-AR] and John Kennedy [R-LA].
+Many Senators moved to submit amendments, among them Senators Tom Cotton (R-AR) and John Kennedy (R-LA).
 They introduced controversial amendment 4109 to S. 756 to expand the types of convictions that would render an inmate ineligible for good-time credits (the crime "exclusion list") and to require prison wardens to notify every crime victim of the release date of the inmate associated with their offense, among other information-sharing measures.
 They argued that these reforms were necessary to protect victims, but bill-backers viewed the move as a last-minute effort to derail months of consensus building.

-In his statement to the Senate prior to the vote encouraging bill passage and discouraging the Cotton-Kennedy amendments, Senator Dick Durbin [D-IL] explained that the notification requirements of the Cotton-Kennedy amendments duplicated already-existing notification and information-sharing provisions of the Crime Victim Rights Act while undesirably disallowing victims to opt out of notifications.
+In his statement to the Senate prior to the vote encouraging bill passage and discouraging the Cotton-Kennedy amendments, Senator Dick Durbin (D-IL) stated that the notification requirements of the Cotton-Kennedy amendments duplicated already-existing notification and information-sharing provisions of the Crime Victim Rights Act while undesirably disallowing victims to opt out of notifications.
 He also suggested that the Cotton-Kennedy amendments attempted to add crimes to the exclusion list that they had previously opposed.
 The Cotton-Kennedy Amendments were rejected in a 37–62 vote, and did not become a part of the bill.
 On December 18, 2018, the revised First Step Act passed the U.S. Senate as S. 756 on a bipartisan 87–12 vote.